masterlemmi/tr-van-sked-ng-5/README.md

 ## Build

-"remove proxy? config? so it looks at same server and port Run `ng build --prod`
+"no need to remove proxy conifg.. apparently still working with it set in place Run `ng build --prod`
-Save artifacts from  `dist/` directory to web apps folder of maven proj change base href from / to .
+Save artifacts from  `dist/{folder}` directory to web apps folder of maven proj mvn spring-boot:run

-?mvn clena package  == executes commands to copy files from ng to webapps se ta way to make use of application-dev-properties
+access in localhost:8079

+may need to remove port from maven proj